senti-iot/senti-mqtt-client/functions.md

 - Added local hostname to clientId (temp)
 - Make MQTT connect options argument work and require from external file
 - Connected to node-red (yeah!!)
+- React client (simple create-react-app) to subscribe to senti client and update state with status
+- Create localhost dir and ini for tests - /srv/senti/etc/infoAgent.ini